-- Import Boarding Pass from email functionality (using Apple PKPass boarding passes)
+- Created Import Boarding Pass from Email functionality (using Apple PKPass boarding passes).

-Usermodel to whitelist valid senders of PKPass attachments
+Usermodel (enables whitelisting valid senders of PKPass attachments).

-Airlinemodel to allow lookups of numeric codes in BCBP data
+Airlinemodel (enables lookups of numeric codes in BCBP data).

-- JSON API for parsed boarding pass data
+- Added JSON API for parsed boarding pass data.

-- Form to allow entry of airport data for BCBP IATA codes not found in the
+- Added a form to allow entry of airport data for BCBP IATA codes not found in the

-- Form for editing an existing flight with an updated PKPass
+- Added a form for editing an existing flight with an updated PKPass.

-- Admin view to list any flights with invalid BCBP data
+- Added an admin view to list any flights with invalid BCBP data.

-- New message banner system, to make all messages look consistent
+- Created a new message banner system, to make all messages look consistent.